ray-project/ray/doc/source/serve/tutorials/streaming.md

 :end-before: __batchbot_constructor_end__
 ```

 Unlike `Textbot` and `Chatbot`, the `Batchbot` constructor also sets a `pad_token`.
-You need to set this token needs to batch prompts with different lengths.
+You need to set this token to batch prompts with different lengths.

 Add the following logic to handle requests sent to the `Batchbot`: